1-28-16: NOT TAKING ORDERS AT THIS TIME!

 Colors available are Black or Brown.
 Occasionally, other colors are available as well.

 A word on shipping times.
-I currently am able to ship in most cases within 6-8 weeks of placing your order.
+I currently am able to ship in most cases within 5 weeks of placing your order.
 USPS shipping is included in the price.
 Do keep in mind this is a general guide; you are ordering a made-to-order product, produced by hand, by me alone.
 I can only make them so fast!
-If you are in a real hurry for a holster, it might be best to order from another builder.
 Drying time is a factor in every holster I make and is something I cannot rush.

 Draw Button, starting the draw.
 Draw Button, the draw complete.